Don't you love managing your email list instead of your business?

 Nowhere on this page do I promise to make you "6-figures with one funnel!!1!" or other dumb hype.

-Because email marketing just doesn't work that way.
+Because email marketing just doesn't work that way, silly human.

 It's not a magic pill that allows you to cash in forever.

 It takes effort and a special skill set.
-But if done correctly and consistently, email marketing has the best ROI of any online advertising.
+But if done correctly and consistently, email marketing can have the best ROI of any online advertising.

 However, if your business, product, or service is a dud, no amount of email strategy can save you.